Vince Imhoff, Esq., and Dan Rhoads

 Civil Penalties for Adults Guilty of Statutory Rape

 Adults guilty of statutory rape might also face fines and civil penalties.

-Statute of Limitations for Misdemeanor Statutory Rape
+Statute of Limitations for Misdemeanor Statutory Rape in California

 Mistake of Fact